Omen vs TejoMatchups

 Omen vs Tejo Matchup Summary

-The Omen vs Tejo matchup in Valorant is a heavily one-sided matchup.
-Based on 3 competitive matches analyzed, Omen wins 66.7% of the time compared to Tejo's 33.3%, a 33.3 percentage point difference.
-The most significant gap is in fragging ability, where Omen consistently outperforms.
-In this Controller vs Initiator matchup, Omen has overwhelming superiority in this agent matchup.
-Tejo should never take isolated fights against Omen and must rely entirely on team coordination, utility, and crossfires to compete effectively.
+The Omen vs Tejo matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 6 competitive matches analyzed, Tejo wins 66.7% of the time compared to Omen's 33.3%, a 33.3 percentage point difference.
+The most significant gap is in headshot accuracy, where Omen consistently outperforms.
+In this Controller vs Initiator matchup, Tejo has overwhelming superiority in this agent matchup.
+Omen should never take isolated fights against Tejo and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Omen vs Tejo Fragging Analysis